 - Grab attention.
 Your introduction is the first impression you make on your reader.

 - Write a compelling first sentence.
 Consider using an anecdote, quotation, or gripping personal story.

 - Preview.
 The second half of your introduction should briefly preview the other sections of your Statement of Purpose.

 Main Body – Academic and career history

 In the first part of the body, you must support the idea of you being a qualified candidate with details about your academic and career history as well as examples of projects, accomplishments, and learning experiences.

-Start with a brief history about your undergraduate experience and academic results.
-Then, move onto extracurricular, professional, and career experiences and achievements.
+Start with a brief history of your undergraduate experience and academic results.
+Then, move on to extracurricular, professional, and career experiences and achievements.
 As a graduate studies applicant, professional and career experiences will naturally be more diverse and therefore help you stand out.